 Travel costs

-Some carers will include expenses in their hourly rate (for example, mileage if they drive their clients), or they might ask for separate payment by providing you with a receipt.
-You will be able to discuss this with your carer during your interview and it will be recorded in your work agreement with them.
+Some care workers will include expenses in their hourly rate (for example, mileage if they drive their clients), or they might ask for separate payment by providing you with a receipt.
+You will be able to discuss this with your care worker during your interview and it will be recorded in your work agreement with them.

 Do care-receivers pay their care providers directly?

-We will invoice care-receivers with the frequency instructed by the carer (weekly, fortnightly or monthly).
+We will invoice care-receivers with the frequency instructed by the care worker (weekly, fortnightly or monthly).
 Care-receivers will be able to:

 - pay by bank transfer